 The effects of the pandemic had been tragic for many, with a lot of adjustments.
 Lately, everything had slowly started opening up again, and kids can once again begin attending school in person.
 Whether your kids are back or you’ve decided to keep it virtual, read on to understand more about routines, pros and cons of virtual vs. in-person schooling, and back-to-school safety.

 Communication, understanding, and routine are vital to empowering your kids.
 Including them in creating a routine may help as ownership will be learned in developing positive habits alongside their formulated patterns.
 Professionals advise that it is important to begin practicing repetitions ahead of time, a week or two early.
 It gradually introduces newly formed habits and allows for an adjustment period.
-A checklist to help you can positively impact the transition, whether they are at home or at school.

 Implement these new routines and bedtimes, waking times, breakfasts, and dinners for a smoother schedule.
 Create schedules that they can be a part of with to-do lists that celebrate and encourage their successes through acknowledgment and instilling a sense of pride in themselves.
 It helps to keep your anxiety levels under control as it does, unfortunately, add to your children.
 It’s essential to try to relax and prepare yourself with them to create positive experiences for everyone.

 PROS AND CONS OF VIRTUAL VS IN-PERSON SCHOOLING

 Whether your child will be attending virtual vs. in-person schooling or a hybrid combination of the two from their early years to secondary schools and beyond.
 Here are the pros and cons.